-Some people think that the best sleeping position to aid digestion is the left side.
+Some people think that sleeping on their left side helps aid digestion.
 But, research is limited, and most evidence is anecdotal.

 This article discusses how sleeping positions may impact digestion and other aspects of a person’s health, plus other tips for sleeping well.

 Many people believe that sleeping on the left side is the best option for digestion.
 However, whether a person chooses to sleep on their front, side, or back, it is important that they use supportive pillows and a firm mattress.

 - Gut health: There is no medical evidence to support that sleeping on one side is better than the other.
 However, the location of the stomach is a clue.
 The stomach’s natural position is on the left side, where it can digest food more effectively.
 Gravity helps the waste travel from the small intestine to the large intestine.

 - Help with heartburn: People who experience heartburn might benefit from sleeping on their left side, as right-side sleeping relaxes connecting muscles between the stomach and the esophagus, or food pipe.
 When these muscles contract, they help control the acid reflux process.

 The National Sleep Foundation has carried out polls since 1991 to identify people’s sleeping habits in the United States.
 In 2020, they highlighted that significant numbers of people in the U.S. feel sleepy about 3 days per week, which often impacts their daily lives.